fw-pfrieger/TeamTree/README.md

 CNRS/University of Strasbourg, Strasbourg, France (fw-pfrieger@gmx.de or frank.pfrieger@unistra.fr)

-This repository provides free access to R code and example files (see BioRxiv preprint Pfrieger, 2021, https://doi.org/10.1101/2020.06.01.128355) and serves as launch pad for an open source project.
+This repository provides free access to R code and example files enabling the TeamTree analysis.
+It also serves as launch pad for an open source project.

 ## What's this all about?
-Here's the "scientific summary" from my preprint:
+Here's the "scientific summary", for in-depth information see my BioRxiv preprint (Pfrieger, 2021, https://doi.org/10.1101/2020.06.01.128355):
 "Advances in science and technology depend on the work of research teams and the dissemination of their results through peer-reviewed articles, which constitute a fastly growing socio-economic resource.
 Current methods to mine publications in a field of interest focus on content, but the workforce credited by authorship remains largely unexplored.
 This hurdle can be overcome by a new bibliometric approach that visualizes the publication records of authors working in a user-defined field, delineates their genealogic and collaborative connections and provides citation-independent performance measures.